mortii/anki-morphs/docs/src/user_guide/faq.md

 # Frequently Asked Questions

-### Can you make AnkiMorphs work on Anki qt5?

-No, supporting multiple versions of Qt is too detrimental to the project's workflow and code-base.

-[The last release of Qt 5 was in May 2023](https://www.qt.io/blog/the-conversion-program-is-ending), so using Qt 6 is the sensible thing to do.

 ### Transitioning from MorphMan

 > Should I add a note-filter row for both my sentence field and my focus morph field?